Deepwalker/trafaret_schema/README.md

     check_person = json_schema(open('person.json').read(), context=register)

-Project is a bit of fun, because it implemented in `trafaret` and produces `trafaret` instances.
+Library is a bit of fun, because it is implemented in a `trafaret` and produces `trafaret` instances.
 Also its like a pro level of `trafaret` usage (I hope so).

 Features: